John Agrue

-John William Agrue (September 11, 1947 – June 29, 2009) was an American serial killer who murdered at least two women in Longmont, Colorado, from June to July 1982, after having served 14 years in prison for the murder of his sister-in-law in Illinois.
-He was arrested after attempting to kidnap a third victim but was not initially linked to the murders, and thus he was only convicted of kidnapping and served six years in prison.
-He lived in freedom until his death in June 2009, with the murders only being linked to him via DNA evidence in the early 2010s.
+John William Agrue (September 11, 1947 – June 29, 2009) was an American murderer who was posthumously identified as a serial killer.
+He was convicted in 1966 of murdering his 15-year-old sister-in-law in Joliet, Illinois, and was later linked to a 1982 killing in Longmont, Colorado, after his parole from prison.
+He was arrested that year for an attempted kidnapping but was not charged in the Colorado homicide at the time due to a lack of evidence.

+After his death in 2009, DNA evidence identified Agrue as the killer of 94-year-old Orma B. Smith, and authorities later named him the primary suspect in the stabbing death of Susan Becker.
+Based on these findings, investigators stated that he was responsible for multiple killings and reexamined other cases for possible links.

 Murder of Susan Marino

-On July 21, 1966, an 18-year-old Agrue met with his 15-year-old sister-in-law Suzanne "Susan" Marino in downtown Joliet, Illinois and asked her to accompany him to the nearby Hammel Woods forest preserve.
-When they arrived there, he started making romantic advances towards her, only to be promptly rejected.
-Angered, Agrue pulled out a small knife and stabbed her approximately a dozen times, killing Marino in the process.
-Later that day, he returned to his home and admitted the murder to his wife, who initially did not believe his claims.
-To prove his guilt, he drove her to the crime scene and showcased where he had left Marino's purse and shoes.
+On July 21, 1966, an 18-year-old Agrue met with his 15-year-old sister-in-law Suzanne "Susan" Marino in downtown Joliet, Illinois and asked her to accompany him to Hammel Woods forest preserve.
+When they arrived there, he started making romantic advances towards her, but she rejected him.
+Angered, Agrue pulled out a small knife and stabbed her approximately a dozen times, killing her.
+Later that day, he admitted the murder to his wife, who initially did not believe his claims.
+To prove his guilt, he drove her to the crime scene and showed her where he had left Marino's purse and shoes.

-After this, Agrue's wife began urging him to surrender himself to the authorities.
-He instead went to a local church and confessed to the priest, who promptly contacted the authorities.
+After this, Agrue's wife urged him to surrender to the authorities.
+He instead went to a local church and confessed to a priest, who contacted authorities.
 Agrue was taken into custody two days later, and during subsequent interviews, he admitted that he had killed Marino because she opposed his advances towards her.
-Due to his confession and overwhelming evidence implicating him in the crime, Agrue was swiftly convicted, sentenced to a 20-to-50 years prison term and transferred to the Joliet Correctional Center.
+Due to his confession and overwhelming evidence implicating him in the crime, Agrue was convicted and sentenced to a 20-to-50 year prison term at the Joliet Correctional Center.